yunghanjeong/ma286_linalg/reviews/chapter_2_matrices.md

 Note that it covers both side of matrix multiplication.

+Given an invertible matrix $\ A$, $\ A^{-1}$ is unique.

 ### Using Inverse Matrix to Solve a System of Equations

 If matrix $\ A$ invertible and $\ Ax = b$ then: $\ x =A^{-1} b$

+### Elementary Matrcies

+An elementary **row** operation is considered as one of the following:

+1. non-zero scalar multiplication to a row
+2. add or subtracking rows or a non-zero scalar multiple of a row
+  - similar to a single operation during Gauss-Jordan elimination
+4. interchage between 2 rows